dotnet/arcade/Documentation/CorePackages/AsyncPublishing.md

 ### Phase 2 - Move additional publishing steps into public dev release pipelines
 In the second phase, we will move the rest of existing publishing (blobs and symbols) for day to day development into the public dev release.
 This involves:

-1. Altering the public dev release pipeline to enable publishing of symbols to mdsl, symweb, as well as regular blobs (e.g. installers).
+1. Altering the public dev release pipeline to enable publishing of symbols to msdl and symweb, as well as regular blobs (e.g. installers) to final blob storage locations.
 We should use existing Arcade tasks do this.
 2. Altering the Arcade publishing package to stop explicit publishing of those items during the build, instead moving these to push to intermediate storage (Azure DevOps build storage) first.
 Examples:
     - Remove PublishSymbols call from publish.proj
     - Alter PushToBlobFeed to do appropriate things when pushing flat files.
 Flat files should go to the intermediate storage first, then to final locations (categories of output locations are noted in the manifest, actual output locations are defined by the release pipeline).